Dimencia/DU-Orbital-Hud/README.md

 ## DU-Orbital-Hud
 Dual Universe HUD with orbital information, braking distances, and Rezoix's pitch/roll hud with some fixes

-Currently only compatible with a hoverseat, I'm not sure why yet.

 If you wish to save your current config, right click your seat and Copy Lua Configuration to Clipboard, and save it somewhere

 # Usage